 Bridging the divide between athleisure and activewear, Ten Thousand’s streamlined product offering revolves around their shorts (and they’re damn good shorts).
 The brand’s namesake and ethos stem from the amount of time it takes to become a master in something.
 The direct-to-consumer company skips the bells and whistles to deliver a gimmick-free line of apparel built for performance.
 Ten Thousand found a formula that works and they’re sticking with it.

 We’ve been testing out the Interval Shorts as both a gym short and lightweight loungewear.
 Grab a pair with the built-in liner (for an extra 10 bucks) and find yourself never looking back at those old gym shorts from college.

 Western Rise’s thoughtfully designed technical apparel brings classic staples like 5-pocket pants into the 21st century.
 With a focus on contemporary design, futuristic materials, and quality construction, their garments will last you for years to come, even with frequent wear.
-Plus, they donate 1% to the planet and are certified to be climate neutral so you can feel even better about looking great.
+Plus, they’ll donate 1% of proceeds to the planet and are certified to be climate neutral, so you can feel even better about looking great.

 Our recommended entry into the brand?
 The Diversion Pant.
 Hands down the most comfortable 5-pocket pants you’ll own.

 If you find yourself looking for that next great workout hoodie or leg-day shorts, Legends brings a lot to the table.
 Weaving technical materials into modern-cut athleticwear, the LA-based brand’s bread-and-butter is its gym-day apparel.
 Small details like hidden pockets, zippers, and fabric choices are plentiful in the Legends line-up, so carrying things like a phone, keys, or an AirPods case won’t slow you down.